-Spam is around 50% of all email traffic in 2020, according to SecureList by Kaspersky, with small oscillations along the quarters.
-To place things in perspective, spam represents half of all emails sent or received around the world.
+Spam will be around 50% of all email traffic in 2020, according to SecureList by Kaspersky, with small oscillations along the quarters.
+To place things in perspective, spam represents half of all emails sent or received worldwide.
 Some people would argue that’s even more.

 If you don’t want someone to tag you as a spammer, here are the best practices you need to implement on your email marketing or email server.

 Use email sender authentication to avoid spam filters

 It’s not enough to use a credible email marketing platform.
 It’s imperative to authenticate any email system that you’re the original and actual sender of those emails.